bazingamofos/Rookie-Zork/README.md

 ## Description

-**TEXT ADVENTURE** is a text-based game that uses characters instead of graphics.
+**TEXT ADVENTURE** or modern-day name **ROOKIE ZORK** is a text-based game that uses characters instead of graphics.
 Travel to different places, escaping from the various monsters and finding a key, a ring, or solving some mind-boggling puzzles to win.
 Visit different places offering different adventures each with its own unique method to win.
    This game has 3 distinct locations where you can encounter some short, fun adventures.

 	FOREST ADVENTURE: An easy adventure for beginners to get to know the language of the game.
 It requires the user to find the silver ring to enter the town!